rondreas/lxoxide/README.md

 Rust library for parsing Luxology file formats used by Foundry's Modo 3D software.

+> **Early development** — the API is not yet stable and breaking changes should be expected.

 ## Supported Formats

 | Extension | Type | Description |